-12 Week Marathon Training Plan: Free Schedule + Tips
+12 Week Marathon Training Plan: Schedule + The Physiology Truth

 This 12 week marathon training plan is designed for runners looking to get ready to run 26.2 miles in just 3 months.
 Whether you’re a first-timer or returning to the distance, this free schedule will guide you from your current fitness to the start line feeling confident and prepared.